tektutor/openshift-administration/Day2/README.md

 - The other end remains in the host’s root namespace and is connected to the Open vSwitch (OVS) bridge
 </pre>

-## Roles and responsibilities - compononent wise
+## Roles and responsibilities - component wise
 ovnkube-cluster-manager
 - allocates a unique subnet to the node hosting the pod kube-rbac-proxy